-МРО Project Title Project Description Final Work Products/Deliverables Grant Amount Local Match Amount Work Element Number Fiscal Year of Funds AMBAG This work element will conduct local and regional multimodal transportation and land use planning that further the AMBAG's MTP/SCS, contribute to the State's GHG reduction goals, targets and other sustainability goals.
+МРО Project Title Project Description Final Work Products/Deliverables Grant Amount Local Match Amount Work Element Number Fiscal Year of Funds AMBAG Sustainable Communities Planning (FY 2023-2024) This work element will conduct local and regional multimodal transportation and land use planning that further the AMBAG's MTP/SCS, contribute to the State's GHG reduction goals, targets and other sustainability goals.
 Under this work element, AMBAG staff will work with local jurisdictions, transportation partner agencies, Caltrans and key stakeholders to develop and implement key components and strategies of the MTP/SCS.
-AMBAG will collaborate with local jurisdictions to provide various plans, strategies and data that will be used in the AMBAG MTP/SCS.
-Climate action, adaptation, and VMT reduction strategies for the 2050 MTP/SCS Initial SCS land use scenarios for the 2050 MTP/SCS Regional Growth Forecast draft regional (FY24) and subregional forecasts (FY25) 315,267.00 40,846.18 609 FY 2023-2024
+AMBAG will collaborate with local jurisdictions to provide various plans, strategies and data that will be used in the AMBAG MTP/SCS. for the 2050 MTP/SCS 320,000.00 41,459.39 609 FY 2023-2024